 - The person you are opening the account with may end up being untrustworthy.
 You may end up losing your money.

-Things to Consider Before Opening a Joint Account in EEA and the UK
+Things to Consider Before Opening a Joint Account

-- How the joint account holders and the bank will deal with overdrafts .
+- How the joint account holders and the bank will deal with overdrafts.

-- If permission is needed for for a single account holder to withdraw funds from the joint account.
+- If permission is needed for a single account holder to withdraw funds from the joint account.

 - How to handle disputes related to the joint bank account.